nemanjaASE/smart-grid-cloud/README.md

 ---

+## 📄 License

+This project is the intellectual property of the author.
+It is distributed under the **MIT License**.
+See the `LICENSE` file for more information.

-*This project was developed for academic purposes as part of the "Cloud Application Development in Smart Grids" course exercises, 2025/2026.*
+> **Note:** This system was designed and developed by the author as part of the "Cloud Application Development in Smart Grids" course at the Faculty of Technical Sciences, Novi Sad.
+While the project was created within an academic framework, all implementation details, architecture design, and source code are the sole property of the author.

+---

+## 🤝 Contributing

+Contributions are what make the academic community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+---